 Action follows awareness—so start by listing the different types of risks that should be on your radar.
 Some of the most common categories are broken down in the following table:

 After you’ve outlined the scope of risks, define your risk criteria and tolerance levels depending on how strict you want your vendor assessments to be.
-For example, if your vendor provides AI solutions, your risk criteria can be a 99.9% platform uptime and compliance with ISO 42001.

 Step 2: Create a vendor risk assessment questionnaire

-Risk assessment questionnaires are widely accepted as an effective method of gathering the data you need to assess vendor risks.
+Risk assessment questionnaires are widely accepted as an effective method of collecting the data you need to assess vendor risks.
 They let you examine a vendor’s general risk posture with great accuracy, as well as understand their measures to defend against and respond to various threats.

 If your vendor uses subcontractors (who are not contractually obligated to you), you may also want to collect data on the fourth (or nth) parties in the transaction.
 In such cases, your questionnaire should assess the vendor’s approach to third-party risk management (TPRM), so you have the awareness necessary to minimize your potential attack surface.
+It’s also recommended that organizations formalize fourth-party risk management requirements in their master service agreements (MSAs) or statements of work (SOWs).
+This allows you to set expectations for how vendors must evaluate and manage their own third parties.

-While you’re free to create questionnaires from scratch, you can also use established ones like the Shared Assessments SIG questionnaire—or pull from recognized frameworks like the NIST Cybersecurity Framework.
+While you’re free to create questionnaires from scratch, you can also use established ones like the Shared Assessments SIG questionnaire, or pull from recognized frameworks like the NIST Cybersecurity Framework.
 These questionnaires are drafted by security experts and incorporate regulatory guidelines and standards for a wide range of industries.

 Step 3: Analyze questionnaire responses using risk assessment matrices